Highlights in spite of Covid-19

 OUR MANAGING DIRECTOR SOLO

 Solo is our leader.
-He has a degree in Education Management and has nearly completed his masters degree.
+He has a degree in Education Management and an MBA in Marketing.
 His superpower is listening and finding common ground.
 He is good with technology as well as people, always wanting others to succeed and “become their dreams”.
 We are fortunate to have him.

-He is about to graduate from UCC as a degreed Physician Assistant.
+He has graduated from UCC as a degreed Physician Assistant.
+He was the top clinician in his class.
+See photo above.
 He especially enjoys his time at the clinics and hospitals and revels in the success of figuring out a diagnosis to help a person feel better.
 He has been through some difficult times, his mother and father both passed away in his early years.
 Otabil and I enjoy our ping pong matches, he usually wins, but I am the current champion.

-Esther is wrapping up her second year at Nduom University of Business and Technology.
+Esther completed her second year at Nduom University of Business and Technology.
 She was a strong PIF for 3 years leading the way with handwashing and literacy in the resource room.
 She had trouble with math in HS, but is bringing home A’s from Nduom after some tutoring help (it is more practical math).
 Esther is a joy to be around.

 Eric graduated with honors from (KNUST) Kwame Nkrumah Inst of Sci and Tech in Kumase.
 His major was Chemical Engineering, his last year was a 4.0.
 He is now in his year of National Service as an assistant lecturer at the university.
 Eric has always been a leader and an inspiring public speaker.